jgittings/chainbench/README.md

 the contended resources from concurrent (dirty) updates.
 Collisions are detected via a Hibernate-style version field, and if one occurs it is immediately reported.

-A UI front end is used to select appropriate parameters.
+A UI front end (LWUIT) is used to select appropriate parameters.

 ### Currently supported frameworks:
 * Hazelcast 2.0